The diversity-multiplexing tradeoff of the MIMO Z interference channel: GDMT with No CSIT

-\end{thm} \begin{proof} Detailed proof will be provided in Appendix~\ref{pf:thm:DMT-symmetric-no-CSIT}. \end{proof} \begin{lemma} Consider the MIMO ZIC as in Theorem~\ref{thm:asymmetric-FCSIT}, but no CSI at the transmitters.
+\end{thm} \begin{proof} Detailed proof will be provided in Appendix~\ref{pf:thm:DMT-symmetric-no-CSIT}. \end{proof} \begin{ex} Specializing the result of the above theorem to the SISO case, i.e., $n=1$, we obtain the symmetric GDMT of the SISO Z-IC with $\bar{\alpha}=[1,~\alpha,~1]$ for $\alpha \geq \frac{3}{2}$, which can be written as

+This result is identical to the achievable GDMT of the CMO scheme, reported in Section III-B of \cite{Nafea-Seddik-Nafie-Gamal-ZIC}.
+However, there is a significant difference between the two results.
+While \cite{Nafea-Seddik-Nafie-Gamal-ZIC} proves only the achievability of the GDMT in equation \eqref{eq:ex-strong-no-csit-zic} on a SISO Z-IC, Theorem~\ref{thm:DMT-symmetric-no-CSIT} above also proves that no better performance in terms of GDMT can be achieved. \end{ex}

+\begin{lemma} Consider the MIMO Z-IC as in Theorem~\ref{thm:asymmetric-FCSIT}, but with no CSIT.
 The achievable diversity order of the IIML scheme on this channel, at a multiplexing gain pair $(r_1,r_2)$, is given by

-\end{lemma} \begin{proof} From Lemma~\ref{lem:IML-dmt-exponents} and equation \eqref{eq:IML-single-user-exponents} it is clear that to prove the Lemma it is sufficient to derive an expression for $d_{s,(M,N_1,M,N_2)}^{\textrm{IML}}(r_s)$.
-Towards that, for convenience we use $I_{c_s}^{'}$ instead of $I_{c_s}$ to evaluate the corresponding outage event since the two are within a constant number which does not matter at asymptotic SNR as was shown in equation \eqref{eq:equivalence-of-two-MIs}.
-Using this in equation \eqref{eq:def-outage-exponent-IML-decoder} along with the facts that $M_1=M_2=M$ and $\alpha=1$ we get
+\end{lemma} \begin{proof} From Lemma~\ref{lem:IML-dmt-exponents} and equation \eqref{eq:IML-single-user-exponents} it is clear that to prove the lemma it is sufficient to derive an expression for $d_{s,(M,N_1,M,N_2)}^{\textrm{IIML}}(r_s)$.
+Towards that, for convenience, we use $I_{c_s}^{'}$ instead of $I_{c_s}$ to evaluate the corresponding outage event since the two are within a constant gap which does not matter in the asymptotics of high SNR as was shown in \eqref{eq:equivalence-of-two-MIs}.
+Using this in \eqref{eq:def-outage-exponent-IML-decoder} along with the facts that $M_1=M_2=M$ and $\alpha=1$ we get

 where $H_e=[H_{11}~H_{21}]\in \mathbb{C}^{N_1\times (2M)}$ is identically distributed as the other channel matrices, since $H_{11}$ and $H_{21}$ are mutually independent.
-However the right hand side of the last equation represents the outage probability of an $N_1\times 2M$ point-to-point MIMO channel whose negative SNR exponent was computed in \cite{tse1} and is given by $d_{N_1,2M}(r_s)$.
-Using this in equation \eqref{eq:outage-sum-noCSIT-asymmetric} we get,
+However, the right hand side of the last equation represents the outage probability of an $N_1\times 2M$ point-to-point MIMO channel whose diversity order was computed in \cite{tse1} and is given by $d_{N_1,2M}(r_s)$.
+Using this in equation \eqref{eq:outage-sum-noCSIT-asymmetric} we get

 Substituting this and equation \eqref{eq:IML-single-user-exponents} into equation \eqref{eq:IML-dmt-exponents} we obtain the desired result. \end{proof}